 For example, you could have very high ADRs but low occupancy, meaning that revenue suffers.
 Alternatively, you could achieve very high occupancy, but if your ADR is low, you’re leaving money on the table.

-Why You Have to Measure More Than Just Revenue
+Why Property Managers Need to Measure More Than Just Revenue

 Total revenue is incredibly important as you aim to earn a return on your investment.
 However, total revenue does not account for things out of your control, like owner stays or maintenance blocks.